DomGambarini/book_store/TESTING.md

 1. Static Files Deployment Error: A deployment error arose when attempting to deploy static files to the AWS S3 bucket.
 This was traced back to a user not being created during the bucket creation process.
 1. Heroku Deployment Issue: Deployment to Heroku faced obstacles due to a configuration error.
 The Heroku URL in the allowed hosts contained 'https://', which needed removal to function correctly.
 1. Stripe Webhook Error: The Stripe webhook encountered a 400 HTTP error, stemming from incorrect email functionality setup for registration and order confirmation.
 Addressing this required updating the Python version to 3.11.9, along with configuring the runtime.txt file accordingly.
 Additionally, setting ACCOUNT_EMAIL_VERIFICATION to 'mandatory' resolved the error at the webhook endpoint and restored email functionality for the site.
+1. Another issue the deployed site could only be accessed through Mozilla and Firefox and not Google Chrome.
+This has been rectified and was an issue with dev tools and it required for the data to be cleared.

 ### Results from Lighthouse